ethanwhite/spectralmatch/README.md

 ## Installation [(Detailed methods)](https://spectralmatch.github.io/spectralmatch/installation/)

 ### Installation as a QGIS Plugin
-Install the spectralmatch plugin in QGIS and use it in the Processing Toolbox.
+Install the spectralmatch plugin in QGIS and find the tools in the Processing Toolbox.
+Install the spectralmatch Python library with the tools in the `setup` toolbox or manually.

 ### Installation as a Python Library and CLI